Skip to main content

 Biography

-Professor Bernhard Maier is a Visiting Professor of Cyberlaw in The Dickson Poon School of Law, King's College London.
+Professor Bernhard Maier is a Visiting Professor in The Dickson Poon School of Law, King's College London.

-He is a public international law and arbitration specialist at Signature in London, UK, where he advises private and State clients on all aspects of public international law, the international law of foreign investment and commercial law.
+Professor Maier is a Partner and Head of Arbitration at Browne Jacobson LLP in London, where he advises private and sovereign clients on all aspects of public international law, the international law of foreign investment and commercial law.
 He is also an appointee to the UK Attorney General's Panel for Public International Law and has experience working at the European Commission in Brussels.
+Professor Maier also sits as an arbitrator.